The Race between Technology and Woman: Changes in Relative Wages and Labor Shares in OECD Countries: Results

 \subsubsection{Elasticities of substitution}

 Table \ref{tab: elasticity} presents the estimates of the elasticities of substitution in the aggregate production and cost functions.
-In either case, the estimated aggregate elasticities of substitution between ICT capital and the four types of labor are greater in the order of male unskilled, female unskilled, male skilled, and female skilled labor.
-This result supports the capital\textendash skill\textendash gender complementarity hypothesis.
-The magnitude of capital\textendash skill complementarity effect is proportional to the differences in substitution elasticities.
-The estimated difference between $\epsilon_{\ell_{mh},k_{i}}^{\mathcal{F}}$ and $\epsilon_{\ell_{fh},k_{i}}^{\mathcal{F}}$ is greater than that between $\epsilon_{\ell_{mu},k_{i}}^{\mathcal{F}}$ and $\epsilon_{\ell_{fu},k_{i}}^{\mathcal{F}}$.
-This result implies that the capital\textendash skill complementarity effect on the gender (skill) wage gap would be greater for skilled (female) labor than unskilled (male) labor.
-At the same time, the magnitude of relative labor quantity effect is inversely proportional to substitution elasticities.
-The effects of labor quantities may be greater in the order of female skilled, male skilled, female unskilled, and male unskilled labor.
+The estimated elasticities of substitution between ICCT capital and the four types of labor are greater in the order of male unskilled, female unskilled, male skilled, and female skilled labor in both cases.
+The elasticity estimates imply that the expansion of ICCT equipment would narrow the gender wage gap and widen the skill wage gap.
+In this sense, the estimates are consistent with the literature that points to technological advances as causes of changes in the structure of wages and employment \citep*{Autor_Levy_Murnane_QJE03,Black_SpitzOener_RESTAT10}.
+The magnitude of the factor complementarity effects associated with a rise in ICCT capital is directly proportional to the differences in the elasticities of substitution between ICCT capital and the four types of labor as well as the rate of increase in ICCT capital.
+The elasticity estimates imply that the effects of ICCT capital on the gender (skill) wage gap would be greater for skilled (female) labor than for unskilled (male) labor.
+All else held constant, a one percent increase in ICCT capital would reduce the skilled (unskilled) gender wage gap by 0.30 (0.02) percent and raise the male (female) skill wage gap by 0.08 (0.35) percent.
+At the same time, the magnitude of the relative quantity effects is inversely proportional to the elasticities of labor\textendash labor substitution and directly proportional to the rates of increases in the quantities of labor.
+The elasticity estimates imply that the effects of labor quantities would be greater in the order of female skilled, male skilled, female unskilled, and male unskilled labor.

-The estimated elasticities of labor\textendash labor substitution in the aggregate production (cost) function range from 1.0 to 5.7 (1.1 to 5.7).
-The estimates are within the range of standard estimates in the literature, although they are not strictly comparable to those in other studies because of differences in the degree of classification of labor.
+The estimated elasticities of labor\textendash labor substitution in the aggregate production (cost) function range from 1.1 to 6.2 (1.2 to 5.9).
+The elasticity estimates are within the range of standard estimates in the literature, although they are not strictly comparable to those in other studies, such as \citet*{Acemoglu_Autor_Lyle_JPE04} and \citet*{Johnson_Keane_JoLE13}, because of differences in the degree of classification of labor.
 The estimated aggregate elasticities of substitution between female skilled labor and the other three types of labor are greater in the order of male unskilled, female unskilled, and male skilled labor.
-Both female skilled and female unskilled labor are more complementary to skilled male labor than unskilled male labor.
+Both female skilled and unskilled labor are more complementary to male skilled labor than to male unskilled labor.